github/branch-deploy/README.md

   pull-requests: write # Required for commenting on PRs
   deployments: write # Required for updating deployment statuses
   contents: write # Required for reading/writing the lock file
+  checks: read # Required for checking if the CI checks have passed in order to deploy the PR
 ```

 These are the minimum permissions you need to run this Action